netdata/netdata/docs/cloud/insights/metric-correlations.md

 ### Data

-Netdata is different from typical observability agents since, in addition to just collecting raw metric values, it will by default also assign an [Anomaly Bit](https://github.com/netdata/netdata/tree/master/src/ml#anomaly-bit) related to each collected metric each second.
-This bit will be 0 for "normal" and 1 for "anomalous".
-This means that each metric also natively has an anomaly rate associated with it and, as such, MC can be run against the raw metric values or their corresponding anomaly rates.
+Unlike other observability agents that only collect raw metrics, Netdata also assigns an [Anomaly Bit](https://github.com/netdata/netdata/tree/master/src/ml#anomaly-bit) in real-time.
+This bit flags whether a metric is within normal ranges (0) or deviates significantly (1).
+This built-in anomaly detection allows for the analysis of both the raw data and the anomaly rates.

 **Note**: Read more [here](https://github.com/netdata/netdata/blob/master/src/ml/README.md) to learn more about the native anomaly detection features within netdata.